sensu/sensu-docs/content/sensu-core/2.0/enterprise/licensing.md

 ## How Sensu Enterprise licensing works

-A Sensu Enterprise license allows customers to enable additional features in Sensu Enterprise Edition (EE) compared to Sensu Core Edition (CE).
+A Sensu Enterprise license allows customers to enable additional features in Sensu Enterprise Edition (EE) that are not available in Sensu Core Edition (CE).
 Licenses are cryptographically signed documents that can easily be managed with [sensuctl][1].

 ## Installing and renewing your license